HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 $('section').load('/cors/results');
 {% endhighlight %}

-by
+with

 {% highlight javascript %}
 $('section').load('https://localhost:3001/cors/results');
 {% endhighlight %}

 and reload the page.
-Now clicking in the button won't refresh the standings.
+Now clicking the button won't refresh the standings.
 The browser's network/console panes will be showing an error.
 Why?
 It's preventing the request because the origin is different: although the domain remains unmodified, both protocol and port have changed.